 - The Clean Fuels Fund

 These federal funding and financing tools can be coupled with resources from other orders of government, major investors such as public pension funds, and the private sector.

-Through the Regional Tables, we will focus on the development of high impact opportunity areas in each region of the country to develop a competitive and highly prosperous, sustainable natural resource-driven economy - an economy that creates wealth and jobs in every region of this country, while concurrently ensuring that we achieve our ambitious climate and nature goals.
+Through the Regional Tables, we will develop a competitive and highly prosperous, sustainable natural resource-driven economy – an economy that creates wealth and jobs in every region of this country while ensuring that we achieve our ambitious climate and nature goals.